-Hard for a Reason
+Parenting is Hard for a Reason

 Parenting is hard.
 But as I’ve learned, it is hard for a reason.
 God is in the process of making all things new, including our hearts.
 He is pruning, weeding, and tilling the soil in our hearts to make us increasingly like Christ.
 One day, his work will be complete, and we’ll see the breathtaking result of his refining work in us.
 The weeds will be gone, and our sin will be no more.